durduman/FlutterWebImageIssue/README.md

 # FlutterWebImageIssue
-Sample code - flutter issue on web with toByteData
+Sample code - flutter issue when using `toByteData` on web